 Journey into the captivating lower South Island to uncover an unforgettable mix of rare wildlife, remote rugged lands, and delicious seafood.
 The Southern Scenic Route will take you off the beaten path to discover stunning deserted coastlines, majestic fiords and welcoming locals.

-Further down the coast from Dunedin wander the 5 minute path to Nugget Point lighthouse and marvel the steep headland and rocky islets (The Nuggets).
-Enjoy amazing views along the coastline, visiting the famous Pūrākaunui Falls, looking out for fur seals lolling about, playing in rock pools and generally having fun.
+Travel down the coast from Dunedin and explore the beautiful Catlins landscape.
+Wander the 5 minute path to Nugget Point lighthouse(opens in new window) and marvel at the steep headland and rocky islets (The Nuggets).
+Enjoy amazing views along the coastline, visiting the famous Pūrākaunui Falls.
+Don't forget to look out for fur seals (opens in new window) as they loll about, playing in rock pools and generally having fun.

 A fusion of spectacular natural features with amazing visual cues around every corner.Read more